How to Sign Up for Community Service: Quick and Easy Steps

 • Serving meals at soup kitchens

-• Building homes with Habitat for Humanity
+• Building homes with organizations like Habitat for Humanity

-• Cleaning up parks or beaches
+• Cleaning parks or beaches

 • Visiting seniors in nursing homes

-Good places to find local events:
+Check out these awesome resources to find local events:

 • VolunteerMatch.org